yao12138zy/Connect-4/README.md

 # Connect-4 Game
 This project is an implementation of Connect 4.

+# Usage
+Run game_GUI.py to start the game

 ## Modes
 - PVP mode: two users play against each other.
 - PVC mode: a user plays against the program, which has a high win rate.